benwilcock/android-alltest-gradle-sample/README.md

 I'm not sure anyone other than Google can improve the situation regarding Android testing if I'm brutally honest.
 It's a bit of a 'dogs dinner'.

 On the plus side, I haven't used any additional gradle plugins.
-I've seen and tries lots but they can go out of date quite quickly
+I've seen and tried lots but they can go out of date quite quickly.

 Acknowledgements
 ----------------